by George Steele

 - Ask to state the problem; help student articulate need

-- Restate the problem in student's words; give student a chance to clarify, elaborate, or correct your interpretation
+- Restate the problem in student's words; give the student a chance to clarify, elaborate, or correct your interpretation

 Identifying possible solutions